 Garden of Hope

-Garden of Hope, Guatemalan urban teaching garden – Located in the Guatemalan highlands, the design adds capcaity to a shared garden that yields food for the community and teaches 600 children monthly by building a composting toilet, seed and herb work space, therapy garden, kitchen roof, water catchment and irrigation system, shelter and playground on a 1 acre communal site.
+Garden of Hope, Guatemalan urban teaching garden – Located in the Guatemalan highlands, the design adds capacity to a shared garden that yields food for the community and teaches 600 children monthly by building a composting toilet, seed and herb work space, therapy garden, kitchen roof, water catchment and irrigation system, shelter and playground on a 1-acre communal site.

-The Garden of Hope space occupies a 1 acre piece of land on the Finca Azotea farm in an urban neighborhood in Jocotenango, Guatemala.
-Loaned to a group of teachers to be used for after school gardening club with students from neighborhood schools, they started developing the garden in December 2016.
+The Garden of Hope space occupies a 1-acre piece of land on the Finca Azotea farm in an urban neighborhood in Jocotenango, Guatemala.
+Loaned to a group of teachers to be used for after-school gardening club activities with students from neighborhood schools, they started developing the garden in December 2016.

 Design Narrative- Garden of Hope: by The Garden of Hope Team

 Mission: Garden of Hope is a productive, welcoming, and safe space where the community can connect with nature, foster joy, and learn together.